 *Enjoy a pre-packaged snack

 2:00 p.m.-6:00 p.m.

 With Rabbi Debora Gordon and Judy Wienman

 Sign-up for a time slot here!
-(Coming soon!)

 Please e-mail email@example.com or firstname.lastname@example.org to arrange a time to visit the sukkah.

 Sukkot, a Hebrew word meaning “booths” or “huts,” refers to the Jewish festival of giving thanks for the fall harvest, as well as the commemoration of the forty years of Jewish wandering in the desert after Sinai.
-Sukkot is celebrated five days after Yom Kippur on the 15th of Tishrei and is marked by several distinct traditions.
+Sukkot is celebrated five days after Yom Kippur on the 15th of Tishrei and is marked by several distinct traditions that last one week.
 One tradition, which takes the commandment to “dwell in booths” literally, is to build a sukkah, a booth or hut.
 A sukkah is often erected by Jews during this festival, and it is common practice for some to eat and even live in these temporary dwellings during Sukkot.